 - In unique and specialized circumstances sole source and single source non-competitive contracts may be awarded.
 Non-competitive procurement processes should be used only in situations where there are substantial business reasons that outweigh the use of a competitive procurement process.
 All non-competitive procurement processes should be accompanied by sufficient documentation to establish that only one supplier can meet the requirements of the procurement.

 - The Service will bring reports for approval to the Commission on all non-competitive procurements with a value over $500,000.
-The Commission will then seek approval from the appropriate Committee of Council.

 - All contracts entered into by the Commission and the Service will conform to the City of Edmonton bylaws, policies, and procedures.